ServiceInfoADN/php-video-url-parser/documentation/IntegratingYourOwnRenderer.md

 }
 ```
 ### My Renderer Implementation Factory Class
-This is the Factory of your renderer, basically all it must do is to implement the interface RicardoFiorani\Renderer\Factory\RendererFactoryInterface
+This is the Factory of your renderer, basically all it must do is to implement the interface Adn\PhpVideoUrlParser\Renderer\Factory\RendererFactoryInterface
 ```php
 <?php
 namespace MyVendor\MyRenderer\Factory;